PTSD Lawyers in the Maryland & Washington, DC Area

 What Is PTSD?

 Post-traumatic stress disorder is a psychological impairment in which someone, after a traumatic event, feels stressed or scared when in a non-dangerous situation.
 This often occurs after life-threatening situations, such as fighting in a war or being physically abused or assaulted.
 An individual may also experience PTSD after a loved-one endures a traumatic event.
+Whatever the case is, our lawyers can help you with legal assistance in Gaithersburg, Maryland, or in the Washington, DC area.

 PTSD symptoms are generally grouped into three categories: